robot256/SpaceTrainNetwork/README.md

 Actually performing the inter-surface transits typically requires adding special entries to the train's schedule.
 The dispatching mod must keep a database of the schedule entries needed to travel between each pair of surfaces.
 Different transits may have different in-game costs, and those should be accounted for when choosing the best source for each material.
 The player should also be able to assign priority values that override that cost, if particular routes are desired.

 Complications arise when connected surfaces include multiple disconnected rail networks.
 In the most generalized implementation, the mod would need to follow the rail paths and generate its own list of which stops are accessible from which transit points.
 There could be paths that start and end on the same surface, but must make multiple transits.
-Automatic network traversal will be important for use with the Train Tunnels mod, but is probably not needed with Space Exploration.
+Automatic network discovery will be important for use with the Train Tunnels mod, but is probably not needed with Space Exploration.